AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 set).
 Run the filtering on the whole batchelor thesis dataset.
 * 22\.
 (9h): Observing predictions on the whole dataset.
 Writing report.
 Corrected the training to select the model with the best loss, not the best accuracy.
 Overviewing report and discussing questionnaires.
 Building questionnaires.
+* 23\.
+(4h): Cleaning the code and correcting the report.
+Reviewing, making and sending questionnaires.